Zeytal CLI

 $pnpm zeytal assets --help

-The --root-dir
+The --cwd

-option, shorthand -R
+option, shorthand -c

 terminal

-$pnpm zeytal --root-dir=./path-to/root-dir
+$pnpm zeytal --cwd=./path-to/current-working-dir

 Zeytal CLI Commands